Here’s a question that still haunts many – “Is cold calling still effective?”

 You: Hey Mary!
 Have you had the chance to skim through the article?

 Mary: No, not yet. / Yes!
-It was truly informative and, I got some clarity in terms of overcoming some issues at work. / Yes, but it didn’t relate to me as much as I expected.
+It was truly informative, and I got some clarity in terms of overcoming some issues at work. / Yes, but it didn’t relate to me as much as I expected.

 You: Oh, that’s alright.
 I’ll give you a call when you do. / I’m glad it was helpful.
 Would you like to schedule an appointment and discuss further? / Oh, I understand.
 What exactly do you think was not related to your company?